jasonkneen/installr/README.md

 # installr CLI

-Allows you to use the basics of the installapp API from the CLI -- useful for scripting
+Allows you to use the basics of the installrapp API from the CLI -- useful for scripting

 ## Why?